-All incidents of suspected bullying will be dealt with by the member of staff it is reported to, usually the class teacher.
-These are to be logged and communicated to the pastoral and wellbeing adviser who will investigate what happned, using the 'Alleged Bullying Incident Form' (Appendix 5 or 8).

-- All staff are responsible for the health and well being of the children and have a duty to respond seriously to any claim of bullying. - If they are unable to investigate, the matter must be referred, firstly to the pastoral and wellbeing adviser or a senior member of staff. - The Head teacher will also be informed and, if bullying is confirmed, it will be logged using a 'Bullying Incident Form' (Appendix 6) and entered in the SLT Bullying Log.
-The log is kept in the school office.
+- All incidents of suspected bullying will be dealt with by the member of staff it is reported to, usually the class teacher.
+These are to be logged and communicated to the pastoral and wellbeing adviser who will investigate what happened.
+This will be logged on CPOMS and reviewed by SLT/Safeguarding team weekly or sooner if necessary. - All staff are responsible for the health and well being of the children and have a duty to respond seriously to any claim of bullying. - If they are unable to investigate, the matter must be referred, firstly to the pastoral and wellbeing adviser or a senior member of staff. - The Head teacher will also be informed and, if bullying is confirmed, it will be logged and entered on CPOMS under Peer on Peer Abuse.
 All instances of bullying will be recorded and monitored for patterns of behaviour.